drines/flower_deep_net/README.md

 # **PyTorch Convolutional Deep Net 1**

 This project was developed as a deep learning image classifier built using the PyTorch framework.
-There are two python programs included, first to load and modify a pre-trained neural net (transfer learning) and, second to another to generate an object class prediction.
+There are two python programs included, first to load and modify a pre-trained neural net (transfer learning), and second, another to generate an object class prediction.
 In other words, the first file, `train.py`, will train a new network on a dataset and save the model as a checkpoint.
 The second file, `predict.py`, uses a trained network to predict the class for an input image.
 If a GPU is available, both the training and prediction can computational work can leverage the GPUs by activating the `--gpu` flag during program execution, see below for usage details.

 ### **Training**